suchwow-sysadmin/claude-code-factchecker/README.md

 Did it work?
 Claude says it scanned the folder and found the fact-checker skill.

 You never need to run `/init` again within the same folder, assuming your draft stays there.
 This installs the skill.

 You only need to to run /init if you begin working in a different folder with content you'd like to fact check that no CLAUDE.md file exists in.

 CLAUDE.md is also the agent's memory file.
 It needs to live at the first level of any folder - not in any subfolders.

 Once created, Claude writes content to it for its own use.
 It needs to stay in any folder permanently for Claude to correctly operate.

 ![init](https://github.com/user-attachments/assets/6bef4d29-8ba7-4e9e-836d-e868331cda33)

+### Step 6: Allow Claude to Consolidate Files

-Claude will find some redundancies in the README and the fact-checking instructions, and consolidate them.
+> Claude will find some redundancies in the original CLAUDE.md file and the
+> fact-checking instructions, and consolidate them.
 This design is intentional.

+`However, I notice the current CLAUDE.md is quite verbose.
+Following the /init instructions to avoid repetition and focus on "big picture" architecture, I should create a more concise version that focuses on what's truly essential for future Claude instances.`

+Press `2` to allow the Claude agent to consolidate its memory file.

+> Note: This skill is an _enormous_ context window hog.
+Keep an eye on token
+> usage and run /compact early and often, using /export to create session
+> transcripts so that the memory file doesn't lose context on your project's
+> progress.

+> Note: Claude routinely adds and removes content from its CLAUDE.md memory
+> file - but it should always ask permission prior to doing so.
+This needs to
+> happen - but it's critical to ensure that you back up your projects elsewhere,
+> as occasionally mistakes can happen, and that can ruin the usefulness of these
+> features.

-### Step 6: Test Fact-Checking
+### Step 7: Test Fact-Checking

 #### 🍌 Demo File: "Cavendish Catastrophe"